Circular of Bastides in old Roquefort

 Description of the walk

-Park at the end of Chemin des Bastides, located a kilometre or so to the right, after the hamlet of Roquefort, heading east.
+Park at the end of Chemin des Bastides, located about a kilometre to the right, after the hamlet of Roquefort, heading east.

 (S/E) Go through the barrier and follow the yellow markings which descend to the right into the stream and then climb back up.
 At the end, turn right and walk past an old lime kiln.